Does EU REACH Apply to Your Company?

 Manufacturers

-Companies that manufacture chemical substances within the EU/EEA must register those substances if the quantity reaches 1 tonne or more per year.
+Companies that make chemical substances in the EU/EEA must register them if the quantity reaches 1 tonne or more per year.

 Importers

-Companies that import substances, mixtures, or articles from outside the EU/EEA are responsible for REACH compliance—not the non-EU supplier.
+Companies that bring substances, mixtures, or articles from outside the EU/EEA into the EU are responsible for REACH — not the foreign supplier.

 Downstream Users